Tornevall/netcurl-m3u8-fetch/README.md

+# The library

+The library used can be found at [http://netcurl.org/](tornelib-php-netcurl - bitbucket).
+The documentation of the netcurl project can be furthermore be found at [https://docs.tornevall.net/display/TORNEVALL/NETCURLv6.1](docs.tornevall.net).

 # netcurl-download

 This is a very simple way of just downloading data top down from a file.
 However, some manifests includes